 Accommodation in Lucknow

-- Beware of pickpockets while using in public transport and when in crowd.
+• Beware of pickpockets while using public transport and when in crowds.

-- Wear cotton clothes and keep a water bottle with you if you’re coming in summers.
+• Wear cotton clothes and keep a water bottle with you if you come in the summer.

-- Lucknow is safe to travel as solo — man or woman.
+• Lucknow is safe to travel solo — man or woman.

-- You can visit Lucknow Zoo if you’re in mood to meet fellow creatures on Earth.
+• You can visit the Lucknow Zoo to meet fellow creatures on Earth.

 Conclusion

-We hope this would have given you a lot of help, and just in case you need any further assistance, contact us or Tweet your question tagging us.
+This was our blog on Lucknow travel places.
+We hope this has been helpful.
+Just in case you need any further assistance, contact us or Tweet your question, tagging us.